woodpecker-ci/woodpecker/docs/docs/30-administration/11-forges/20-github.md

 ## App Permissions

-The app must be granted the following permissions:
+The app must be granted the following permissions (under App Settings -> Permissions):

 Repository: